Hazeofdream/blackwake-intel-fix/README.md

 # Security
 > [!WARNING]\
-> This could potentially open up your system to exploits, Assuming you do not pllay games or use programs with horrible security practice, This should never affect you in a practical way.
+> This could potentially open up your system to exploits, Assuming you do not play games or use programs with horrible security practices, This should never affect you in a practical way.
 > https://www.intel.com/content/www/us/en/developer/articles/troubleshooting/openssl-sha-crash-bug-requires-application-update.html